mark-ruddy/neurorecovery/report/report_neurorecovery.md

 ![Kubectl Logs Pod](images/backend/kubectl_logs_pods.png)

 #### Deployments
 A deployment manages a pod.
 A pod can be deployed without a deployment, and if it was deleted or crashed, it would be gone.
 A pod deployed by a deployment though is under management, if the pod crashes it will be automatically replaced with a new equivalent pod.
-This is a core feature of Kubernetes Clusters, high availability even during crashes.
+This is a core feature of Kubernetes Clusters, high availability even during crashes [28].

 Example of deleting the frontend pod while it is serving on `http://localhost:80`, there is no downtime and the HTTP requests continue to work as the deployment creates a new frontend pod: